 "We was all over the news, Hannibal.
 You, me...and Wiley."
 He jerked his head at Murdock.

 "They had a drawing is all.
 Still callin him Hanson, but I don't know..."

 "Yeah, the Army probably wouldn't say anything yet, even if they have ID'd him."
 He looked at the cleared room, Murdock putting the last of the grocery bags in the van.
 "Good job, guys.
 Let's get Face and get the hell out of here.
 That manager's probably called the MPs already."

 "Yeah, well, that might be a problem, Colonel."
-Murdock had come back in, and now nodded toward the bathroom door.
-"I, uh, told him we were leaving soon, and gave him his old clothes to put on, in case we had to ditch the van, y'know."
+Murdock had come back in and now nodded toward the bathroom door.
+"I, uh, told him we were leaving soon and gave him those jeans and his coat to put on, in case we had to ditch the van, y'know."
 Murdock grimaced.
 "Uh, that was twenty minutes ago, and he won't come out."